esfoobar/flaskbook/README.md

 # Step 29

 ## Adding comments to posts
+- Create a message type with post, comment, like
 - Create a message view and template

 ## Making profiles private and show only feed messages